PiwikPRO/PPMS-PublicDocs/consent_manager/js_api/custom-consent-form.rst

         .. image:: /_static/images/cm_js_api/custom-consent-form.png
             :alt: GDPR compliance settings with custom consent form check box

-Here is basic flow description to achieve similar result to default consent form:
+Here is basic flow description to achieve a result similar to default consent form:

     - get compliance settings (if you want to know if user is visiting site for the first time)
     - get new compliance types